CNES/rastertools/docs/cli/svf.rst

                          [-p {none,edge,maximum,mean,median,minimum,reflect,symmetric,wrap}]
                          inputs [inputs ...]

-  Compute the Sky View Factor (SVF) of a Digital Height Model (DHM).
+  Compute the Sky View Factor (SVF) of a Digital Elevation Model (DEM).

-  The Sky View Factor (SVF) is a measure of the visibility of the sky from a point in a Digital Height Model (DHM).
+  The Sky View Factor (SVF) is a measure of the visibility of the sky from a point in a Digital Elevation Model (DEM).
 It is calculated by evaluating the horizontal elevation angle from a given point in multiple directions (as specified by the user), and is influenced by the topography and surrounding terrain features.